Download EBB

 EBB provides a timer, page counter, line counter, character counter, and word counter.
 There are no hard limits or cutoffs with any of the counters or timers.
 They are there so that you can keep track of your time and place in the exam.

-EBB allows you to cut and paste (NOT copy) portions of your answer within EBB (not into or out of EBB) using shortcut keys or the cut and paste formatting buttons located at the top of the typing screen.
+EBB allows you to cut, copy, and paste portions of your answer within EBB (not into or out of EBB) using shortcut keys or the cut, copy, and paste formatting buttons located at the top of the typing screen.
 EBB does not allow you to drag and drop blocks of text using your mouse.
-Important: there is no copy functionality in EBB.
+New: there is now a copy function in EBB.

 EBB allows you to underline, bold, and italicize text using the buttons at the top of the typing screen or listed shortcut keys.
 In addition, the standard keys on your keyboard for punctuation will work as normal.
 EBB will not, however, allow you to use any function keys, macros, templates, or keyboard shortcuts available in Word or other word-processing programs (other than the ones specifically designated as included in EBB).